89 Great Personal Finance Tips (Advice To Save Money And Make Money)

 6. Find A Money Mentor

 Another avenue to improving your financial literacy is to find a money mentor.
 This could be someone in your personal or professional life that has excelled with personal finances and has a willingness to share insights with you.
+It could even be an online money mentor or you can take anecdotes from those who’ve had financial gains.

 Being open and discussing finances is a great way to learn and explore new thoughts or strategies.